dominicstop/react-native-ios-context-menu/README.md

 <br>

-##### Object Union Type: `MenuAuxiliaryPreviewTransitionConfig`
+##### Object Type: `MenuAuxiliaryPreviewBaseTransitionConfig`

-This type is extends/union-ed with `UIViewAnimateConfig` object type, and such is not listed in this section.
-Please see `UIViewAnimateConfig` type for the other object properties.<br><br>This type is an object tagged union type, with the `transition` property being the tag that separates the unions.
+This type is an object tagged union type, with the `transition` property being the tag that separates the unions.

 The table below defines the possible valid values that can be assigned to the `type` property (the subsequent tables are the different possible unions).

 | Name and Type                                                | Description |
 | :----------------------------------------------------------- | ----------- |